777 Charlie: Plot

 The breeder is later caught by the police.
 The rest of the dogs get rescued by the animal welfare team.
 Devika learns about this incident through her team and develops a soft corner for Dharma and tells him she is ready for any help he requires but she has to leave due to scheduled commitments at her job.
 Through Devika, Dharma meets Karshan Roy, who promises to publish his story in a magazine.
-Dharma and Charlie leave for Punjab where they meet a dog lover named Vamshinathan, who is a Tamilian and his dog Blacky, where Dharma and Charlie spent few days with Vamshi.
-Vamshi provides a dog competition pass to Dharma, but they become contestants where Charlie does a long jump, supported by Dharma winning the hearts of all the audiences and the competition as well.
+Dharma and Charlie leave for Punjab where they meet a dog lover named Vamshinathan, who is a Tamilian, and his dog Blacky, where Dharma and Charlie spent few days with Vamshi.
+Vamshi provides a dog competition pass to Dharma, but they become contestants when Charlie does a long jump, supported by Dharma winning the hearts of all the audiences and the competition as well.
 Without money and food, Dharma sells his bike and walks to continue their journey but Charlie's condition worsens.

-Dharma takes him to a monastery and learns that Charlie was pregnant with Blacky's child, but the puppies couldn't survive.
+Dharma takes him to a monastery and learns that Charlie was pregnant with Blacky's child, but the puppies could not survive.
 The duo continue their journey in the bus but the bus is stopped by the army, and they reveal that a landslide occurred.
 After requests from Dharma, an officer agrees to take Charlie to Kashmir.
-Dharma and Charlie sneak out and play in snow and return back to the camp.
+Dharma and Charlie sneak out and play in snow and return to the camp.
 The following day, Charlie goes missing and Dharma leaves in search of Charlie.
 After a long search, he finds her at a temple waiting for him, who sits in his lap, then thanks him with her gesture and dies in Dharma's arms.
-Dharma is distraught but finds a puppy inside the temple and realises that Charlie gifted the puppy to him as she knows that Dharma cannot survive without her.
+Dharma is distraught but finds a puppy (Blacky and Charlie's surviving daughter) inside the temple and realises that Charlie gifted the puppy to him as she knows that Dharma cannot survive without her.

 A few months later, Dharma along with Devika, Adrika and the colony people inaugurate an animal rescue and shelter in the memory of Charlie, where Dharma sits next to Charlie's memorial and goes through the article published about the journey of Charlie and Dharma.
-Charlie's puppy, which is also named Charlie, is shown to be more mischievous than its mother.
+Charlie's puppy, which is also named Charlie, is shown to be more mischievous than her mother.